Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \section{Experimental Result and Analysis}

-In this section, we introduce our experimental settings for the overall framework, including the supernet training, NSGA-II search and training from scratch or fine-tuning.
-In addition, following our searched results, we try to give a guideline for how to devise neural network architectures to defense adversarial attacks.
-We conduct several ablation studies to reveal how the network architecture influences the robustness against adversarial attacks.
+In this section, we introduce our experimental settings for the overall framework.
+In addition, we try to give a guideline for how to devise neural network architectures to defense adversarial attacks.
 We perform extensive studies on CIFAR-10 \cite{krizhevsky2009learning} and SVHN \cite{netzer2011reading} to validate the effectiveness of our overall framework.
 On CIFAR-10, we do the zero-padding with the 4 pixels on each side and randomly crop back into the original size.
 Then we randomly flip the images horizontally and normalize them into $\left [0,1 \right ]$ for CIFAR and SVHN datasets.
 In order to better investigate the influence of the network architecture on robustness under adversarial attacks, we assume that the adversary has complete access to a neural network, including the architecture and all parameters.
 That is why we focus on white-box attacks on different architectures of neural networks.